serbanamariei/Lab-6/README.md

 ```
 ## Build with Makefile

-- You can also compile the project using the provided Makefile.
+- You can also compile the project using the provided 'makefile'.

 - To build the project:
 ```bash